Become a member or subscribe to our newsletter

 Backers Baker: Backers family bakery offers organic bread: Malt loaf, Danskish and chips.

-Bovikin Luomutila: Organic lamb and beef from landrace animals.
-Sheepskins, yarn and knitted products.
+Bovikin Luomutila: Organic lamb and beef, yarn and sheepskins.

 Eddies Fish & Chips: Fish & Chips and Jalotofu & Chips and drinks from the brewery Laitila.